mattkumar/dynamic-tlf/README.md

 -   Uses `reactablefmtr`'s inline visual to show vital signs measured at three times relative to baseline (i.e. percent change)
 -   Leverages `reactable`'s columnGroups + formatting to organize the data layout
 -   Paired with shiny inputs to enable switching of Blood Pressure Parameters and Visits

-### Adverse Event Figure

--   The `highcharter` column chart is a <strong>drill down plot</strong>.
-The first layer displays the top 4 System Organ Classes for a given subset
--   Clicking each of bars lets you drill down into a stacked column chart for the Preferred Terms x Severity.
--   Customized tool tips to display information more clearly (i.e. severity of adverse event)
--   It's a visual representation of the adverse event linked table, but could be extended to show other data views too.

 ## Code Organization